What Causes Sleep Apnea to Occur?

 We Offer Treatment for Sleep Apnea.
 We Have Multiple Clinics & Providers.
 We Can Help You Enjoy Restful Nights and Wide Awake Days.
 Call us.
 Serving Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 OSA is characterized by complete airway obstruction.
 It is often found, but not limited to, older, overweight men and affects significant percentages of women and children as well.
 If someone in your family has OSA, you will be more likely to have it also.
 The serious and life-threatening problems start when sleepers begin experiencing apneas, where breathing stops, and hypopneas, where breathing is shallow due to an obstruction.
 Breathing is usually blocked in the back of the throat because:

 - The tongue and muscles relax during sleep.

 - The lower jaw falls back toward the throat.